|Colors:||Most commonly solid black, cream, red, or brown|

 Dogs need around 25–30 calories per pound per day to maintain a healthy weight, and the average Goldendoodle weighs in at an average of 30–45 pounds.
 This means they’ll need to get about 750–1,350 calories a day to maintain a healthy weight.
 Of course, Goldendoodles can vary greatly in size, and their caloric requirements need to be adjusted accordingly.

 Goldendoodles have above-average energy levels and will need daily exercise in order to stay healthy and happy.
 Growing puppies will especially need loads of exercise and play to burn off excess energy.
-A common rule of thumb is 5 minutes for every month of age, twice a day until adult.
+A common rule of thumb is 5 minutes for every month of age, twice a day until adulthood.
 This would mean a 5-month-old Goldendoodle puppy should get around 25 minutes of exercise twice a day.

 Adult and growing Goldendoodles love to swim, which can provide them with valuable exercise.
 Their playful nature and high agility are great for catching balls and sticks.